mwinb/VaporTs/README.md

 ## HttpError

-Extends the Error class and is caught with the HttpErrorHandler decorator or by default in Route decorated async functions.
-HttpErrorHandler can be disabled by setting the applyHttpError parameter in Route to false.
+Extends the Error class and is caught with the HttpError handler decorator or by default in Route decorated async functions.
+HttpError handler can be disabled by setting the `handleErrors` parameter in `RouteParams` to `false`.

 ### Parameters: